 Parade continues to lead the eDP Tcon market in unit volume and number of panel customers.
 In addition, we have introduced a few of generations of eDP version 1.3 devices, which include frame buffer memory for the PSR function.
-Those devices are in mass volume production and have been increasing the penetration in the Notebook market.
+Those devices are in mass volume production and have been increasing the penetration in the traditional Notebook & 2-in-1 Tablet market.

 Leveraging our leading technology of SERDES and DisplayPort, Parade has developed a point-to-point intra panel interface for use between the Tcon and LCD column drivers.
 Known as SIPI (Scalable Intra Panel Interface), it represents the industry's first point-to-point intra panel interface with embedded clocking.
 SIPI leverages Parade's SERDES and DisplayPort expertise.
 Parade now offers SIPI on some Tcon products, and has also introduced SIPI-based LCD column driver products.
-Used together, these new SIPI Tcon and column driver products offer a competitive solution for thin and light high-resolution notebook or tablet LCD panels.
+Used together, these new eDP Tcon and SIPI column driver products offer a competitive solution for thin and light high-resolution notebook or tablet LCD panels.
+With the exptensive knowledge on display controller and display driver, Parade extends the reach to the smartphone display market through developing integrate display controller and display driver solution (DDI) for smartphone market.